GastonGonzalez/vagrant-proxmox/README.md

 1. On your local workstation, create a `Vagrantfile`.
 Simply change:

    * `config.ssh.private_key_path` - This should point to the private key on your local workstation that was created earlier.
+If you are on Windows adjust the path (i.e., C:\Users\gaston\vagrant-keys\vagrant).
    * `proxmox.endpoint` - This should be updated with the IP or hostname of your Proxmox server.
    * `box.vm.network :public_network, ip:` This should be set to the IP address that you wish to assign to your new VM.